XiansAiPlatform/XiansAi.PublicDocs/samples/AgentSquadOnEntity/README.md

 ## 📋 Project Overview

-Agent Squad Entity UI is a document workflow management system that guides users through a structured 4-step process:
+Agent Squad Entity UI is a document workflow management system that guides users through a structured multi-step process.
+Each step can have an associated AI agent bot that provides real-time assistance through WebSocket connections.

-1. **Requirements Gathering** - Collect and define document requirements
-2. **Document Draft** - Create initial document version
-3. **Document Review** - Stakeholder review and feedback incorporation
-4. **Final Document** - Approved and ready-to-execute document
+### Key Features

+- **Multi-Step Workflow**: Navigate through different document creation steps
+- **Real-time AI Chat**: Each step can have a dedicated AI agent for assistance
+- **WebSocket Communication**: Asynchronous, real-time messaging with backend agents
+- **System Messages**: Agents can send UI update commands and data
+- **Auto-reconnect**: Automatic WebSocket reconnection with exponential backoff
+- **Connection Status**: Visual indicators for agent connection states

 ## 🏗️ Architecture